tommasobertoni/NScatterGather/README.md

 Different operations are computed concurrently, and their results combined or used together.
 The result types could be different.

-_e.g._ Get a user's data from different services, and then compose a view model:
+[sample:](samples/NScatterGather.Samples.TaskParallelization/) get a user's data from different services, and then compose into a model:

 ![tasks-parallelization-diagram](assets/images/tasks-parallelization-diagram.png)